overhide/overhide/README.md

 * no need to be responsible for user data: empower user with their data security, no data breaches
 * General Data Protection Regulation (GDPR) compliance
 * no need to worry about who the users are: they're pseudonymous shadows
+* no need to deal with user passwords, password complexity, password recovery
 * can still collect service subscription fees using APIs via blockchain
 * retains option to implement own *overhide* brokerage, own blockchain/tokens (leverage that business model); but *overhide* won't help making it proprietary

 ### Benefits to User

 * user owns their data
-* data is as secure as the user's access to it, and service's use of it
+* service secures user's data client side--secured before leaves the browser
+* user can validate security of their data: user has transparency into *overhide* broker to validate encryption by service
+* user has the option to treat their online data like any other local computer application data; back it up, export, import, move providers.
    * depending on service, user might have flexibility to choose own *overhide* broker
+* user continues to have all the availability and reliability benefits of storing data in the cloud
+* user owns their passwords: store them in a browser wallet
+   * security and recovery as rich as the wallet allows

 ### Expected Use Cases